-Ohio State School of Cosmetology does not distinguish between Withdrawal Passing or Withdrawal Failing.
+Ohio State School of Cosmetology and the Spa School does not distinguish between Withdrawal Passing or Withdrawal Failing.
 It is at the discretion on any school which may accept transfer hours of a withdrawn student to request the grades of a withdrawn student to make a determination regarding acceptance of any or all hours based on the grades received in any given subject.